elephantscale/es-training-new/course-outlines/donis-marshal/high-performance-python.md

 - Inspecting memory

 ### Efficient search and retrieval on collections
-- Lists / Arrays / Dictionaries
+- Lists, Arrays, and Dictionaries
 - Lists vs Arrays
 - Dictionaries and Sets